 What is Delivered-at-Place (DAP)?

-The term Delivered-at-Place (DAP) is used in international trade to describe a situation wherein the seller of goods bears the cost of transporting them to a place specified in the contract.
+The term Delivered-at-Place (DAP) is used in international trade to describe a situation wherein the seller of goods bears the responsibility and cost of transporting them to a place specified in the contract.
 The seller will also be liable to pay for any potential losses arising in transit.
-In such deals, the buyer or the importer of the goods must pay for customs duty, import tariffs, and other relevant charges.
+In such deals, the buyer or the importer of the goods must pay for customs duty, import tariffs, local taxes and unload the goods.

 The ICC (International Chamber of Commerce) is a large representative institution of 45 million companies that promotes and facilitates international trade.
 The ICC periodically publishes a set of International Commercial Terms, or Incoterms, for the purpose of bringing clarity in the terms of the contracts for international business transactions.
 Delivered-at-place was first introduced as an Incoterm in its 2010 publication.

-- The term Delivered-at-Place (DAP) is used in international trade to describe a situation wherein the seller of goods bears the cost of transporting them to a place specified in the contract.
+- The term Delivered-at-Place (DAP) is used in international trade to describe a situation wherein the seller of goods bears the cost of transporting and delivering them to a place specified in the contract.

-- In such deals, the buyer or the importer of the goods must pay for custom duty, import tariffs, and other relevant charges.
+- In such deals, the buyer or the importer of the goods must pay for custom duty, import tariffs, local taxes and unload the goods.

 - The ICC (International Chamber of Commerce) first introduced DAP as an international commercial term in a publication released in 2010.